Topics Map > Teaching Strategies > Course Management

 • Keep activities as simple as possible if you use technology for the first time.
 Consider creating a no-stakes activity first to get students comfortable using new tools and solutions.

-• Continue focusing on your identified course learning outcomes as a guide for everything you do.
+• Continue focusing on your identified course learning outcomes to guide everything you do.
 As you plan and facilitate activities, think about different feedback you could provide to support these outcomes.

 • Consider students and instructor workload.
 What’s the best use of time — producing/viewing online lectures or other ways of presenting content (e.g., text with graphics, existing videos, etc.)